grantcooksey/debezium-partial-snapshotter/README.md

 "snapshot.custom.class": "io.debezium.connector.postgresql.snapshot.PartialSnapshotter"
 ```

-The following configs have been added in addition to the Debezium configuration options.
+The following configuration options are available in addition to what Debezium provides.

 Property							| Default	| Description
 ----- 								| ----- 	| ----
 snapshot.partial.table.name	| public.snapshot_tracker | Name of table used to track snapshot status for each table.
 snapshot.partial.pk.name		| snapshot\_tracker_pk | Name of primary key for the snapshot tracker table.

+The postgres role that Debezium uses must have create table pri

 Example connector configuration: